 This article will teach you how to stop your cat from scratching the bedroom door at night, which will help you sleep better.

 #1 Don’t reward your cat’s tries

 Which leads us to a conclusion: If you provide any attention, your cat will scratch at the door more.

 Wild cats naturally hunt before meals, which the playing sort-of replicates.
 After a meal, cats have to regain the energy spent during the hunt, so they usually go for a nap.

-The simplest way to stop your cat scratching the door at night is to close the door and place a device called “sssCat” on the floor next to it.
+One of the simplest way to stop your cat scratching the door at night is to close the door and place a device called “sssCat” on the floor in front of it.
 What is it? sssCat is a motion-activated pet deterrent that releases a burst of air every time anyone comes closer.

 Your cat comes to a bedroom door, tries to scratch at it, but sssCat lets loose a burst of air.
 Your cat will not try scratching again very soon, and even if he does, sssCat will do its dirty job again… and again.
 What this device provides is consistency, and in any training, consistency is key.
 Pretty soon your cat will understand that the door is not a very friendly location at night, and will not even try to approach it.
-You can buy sssCat here.
+You can buy sssCat here on Amazon.

 Another thing that many cats don’t like is a runner mat placed with pins up next to a door, and/or double-sided tape stuck to the door.
 Cats don’t like putting their paws on either of them and if the door is covered with sticky tape, he will not want to scratch at it.